Crytastic/library-management-system/README.md

    blank.
 4) Import a dashboard.
 Use the preconfigured [grafana.json](./grafana.json) and make sure to select the newly created Prometheus dataset.

+## Showcase

+User comes to the library.
+He wants to borrow maybe reserve some book.
+His goal is find some book from his favourite author.
+He is new, he already has no account in the library.

+- User creates an account as a new library member (notice that username must be unique).
+- User finds all book from his favourite author.
+- User needs to filter out every reserved and borrowed books from his favourite author.
+- User borrows one book if it is available.
+- User is controlled by a system if he is an adult, otherwise he cannot borrow the book by himself.
+- User checks that he does not pay any fine for his new borrowing.
+- User tries to reserve other book from his favourite author.

 ## Diagrams